 15. Shami Kabab

-Shami kabab is a meaty kebab that is popular in India and some South Asia countries.
+Shami kabab is a meaty kebab that is popular in Indian culinary world and some South Asia countries.
 Beef and chicken are the 2 common types of meat that are used to make shami kabab.

 Chickpea lentils, meat, and other Indian spices will be cooked first on the stovetop.
 After that, they will be pureed by a blender (or a food processor); however, make sure this mixture is not too wet.
 Pour egg into this mixture, then shape them into small round patties before frying them.